The sustainability holistic metric

 GLOBAL

-It can be applied to any region, company size, sector and class of asset.
+It can be applied to any region, company size, sector and any class of asset.

 What are the pillars of the methodology?